-More broadly, the Combined Joint environment within which context C-IED effort takes place, itself sits within NATO's CA. The IED threat permeates all aspects of the CA, affecting such civil actors as the Host Nation's civilian administration, IOs including the United Nations, NGOs and many others, and NATO's response must acknowledge this.
-To do otherwise would not only expose those working in these organisations to unnecessary risk but could potentially prompt their withdrawal, with the associated strategic implications.
+The Combined Joint environment within which C-IED is conducted forms part of NATO's CA. The IED threat permeates all aspects of the CA, affecting a variety of civil actors including HN civilian administration, IOs such as the United Nations, NGOs and many others, and NATO's response to the threat must acknowledge this; to do otherwise would not only expose those working in these organisations to unnecessary risk but could potentially prompt their withdrawal, with the associated strategic implications.
 The creation of a secure environment and the provision of E&T are thus key considerations.